ab1567/AlynCoin-public/README.md

 ## Join the Network

-Peers can be listed in `peers.txt` or specified on the command line.
+Peers can be listed in `peers.txt` under your configured data directory (default `data/peers.txt`) or specified on the command line.
 To join the public test network, run:

 ```bash
 ./build/alyncoin --connect <peer_ip>